Franktorio/franktorio-xsouls-lab/README.md

 - Create a valid `vars.py` file inside `/config`
   Use the example file as a template and fill in your own values.

-- The application entry point is: python main.py
+- The application entry point is: `main.py`

 ## Contact information